 Red: 650 – 700 nm

 Red has a wavelength between 650 and 700 nm.
-We find red represented in a vast number of different places in the world.
-However, we’ve already touched on one of the most important uses of red light.
+We find red represented in many different places in the world.
+However, we’ve already touched on one of the most essential uses of red light.
 Red light plays a vital part in the growth of plants.

 Most plants depend on a mix of red and blue light.
-The blue light promotes chlorophyll production.
-The red light is important for root growth, seed germination, flowering and seed production.
-Healthy leaves usually have a green appearance because they absorb red and blue light so well while reflecting green.
+The blue light promotes chlorophyll production, and the red light is important for root growth, seed germination, flowering, and seed production.
+Healthy leaves usually appear green because they absorb red and blue light so well while reflecting green.

 The Physics of Everyday Life

 The examples we’ve looked at highlight how intertwined color and physics are.
 It’s easy to assume that math has to be dull.
-But in reality math and physics form the framework of all of life’s most beautiful colors.
-By understanding why various colors are so prevalent under certain conditions, we can come to see just how beautiful the universe really is.
+But in reality, math and physics form the framework of life’s most beautiful colors.
+By understanding why various colors are so prevalent under certain conditions, we can see just how beautiful the universe is.